ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/auxilary/pragmatablepathprefix.md

-`PRAGMA TablePathPrefix` adds a specified prefix to the paths of database tables.
-It uses standard file system path concatenation, meaning it supports parent folder referencing and does not require a trailing slash.
+`PRAGMA TablePathPrefix` adds a specified prefix to the table paths.
+It uses standard filesystem path concatenation, meaning it supports parent folder referencing and does not require a trailing slash.
 For example:

 ```sql
 PRAGMA TablePathPrefix = "/cluster/database";